GospelTrust/kairos-pt-603/content/_session/lesson-02.md

 11. Discuss how your worldview up to this time has been either more of “Rationalism” or “Rationalism/Mysticism Combined” (p.
 58, 59), and your Christianity more “Rational” or “Spiritual”.
 Discuss both your belief and your experience.

-    My worldview is not fixed nor polarized as an either-or dichotomy but contingent upon the groups and people I interact with.
+    <samp>My worldview is not fixed nor polarized as an either-or dichotomy but contingent upon the groups and people I interact with.
 Academically, I'm a rationalist.
 When I work in a technical environment, I am analytical, detail-oriented, and logical.
 But when I work with people (particularly those who are not Westerners), I'm relational and flexible.
 I try to understand the context rather than the information to be conveyed.
 If I need to define terminology, it would be "Rationalism/Mysticism Combined."
-I believe that the incomprehensibility of the Divine is hidden from our natural senses but can be communicated through the Holy Spirit (from the Eastern Orthodox tradition) through worship within the Body.
+I believe that the incomprehensibility of the Divine is hidden from our natural senses but can be communicated through the Holy Spirit (from the Eastern Orthodox tradition) through worship within the Body.</samp>

 12. Prayerfully read and meditate on I Corinthians 1:18–2:16, asking God to grant you understanding and revelation concerning the verses.
 Write out your thoughts.

-    > Paul believes the power of the cross is inherent in the faithfulness of preaching the cross of Christ without embarking on intellectual debates (2:4-5).
+    <samp>Paul believes the power of the cross is inherent in the faithfulness of preaching the cross of Christ without embarking on intellectual debates (2:4-5).
 However, it does not mean there is no wisdom in the gospel, rather the wisdom is a mystery revealed through the Holy Spirit (2:10-11).
 God makes known this mystery to believers, not through the world's wisdom, but through His Spirit (2:12-14).
-The born again Christians have the mind of Christ to perceive an judge spiritual things (2:16).
+The born again Christians have the mind of Christ to perceive an judge spiritual things (2:16).</samp>

 13. In your own words, discuss the significance of left- and right-brain preferences in spiritual pursuits.

-    > According to Dr. Virkler, people are inclined to be either left-brain or right-brain dominant.
+    <samp>According to Dr. Virkler, people are inclined to be either left-brain or right-brain dominant.
 The left hemispheric dominant person will be more analytical, whereas the counterpart tends to be driven by intuition and vision.
-Based on this hypothesis, the right-dominant brain is less likely to be subjected to rationalism and, thus, more open to receiving visions and revelations in their pursuit of hearing from God.
+Based on this hypothesis, the right-dominant brain is less likely to be subjected to rationalism and, thus, more open to receiving visions and revelations in their pursuit of hearing from God.</samp>

 14. [Brain Preference Indicator Test](https://docs.google.com/spreadsheets/d/1Pd3K3_Rrfev5yFewoF06Q9qdh8AgjPy6Nuulg-0_Pwg/edit?usp=sharing)

     1. Complete the Brain Preference Indicator Test at www.CWGMinistries.org/brain or another one of your choosing.
 Record your score here.

-       `5.320755`
+       <samp>My BPI Score is: 5.32</samp>

     2. What does your score say about you?
 Would you say this is an accurate indicator of the way you think and process life?

-       According to the number, I use both of my hemispheres equally (leaning slightly to the right).
+       <samp>According to the number, I use both of my hemispheres equally (leaning slightly to the right).
 Some of the questions do not reflect my reality.
 For example, question #1.
 Depending on what kind of problem I'm solving.
 If it is a technical problem or something I already have expertise in, I start working on a solution.
 I might research a new problem I have no expertise.
 If it is a relational problem, it depends on the person; I seek to understand their cultural background and context.
-If it is a spiritual problem, I pray, read, and consult with others.
-I changed significantly over the years, and my inclinations and proclivities have shifted based on situations and people I encountered.
+If it is a spiritual problem, I pray, read, and consult with others.I changed significantly over the years, and my inclinations and proclivities have shifted based on situations and people I encountered.</samp>

     3. Based on what you learned in this lesson about brain preference, what does your score indicate that you will need to work on in bringing balance into your spiritual walk?

-       I learned that things are not as clearly delineated as I want them to be.
+       <samp>I learned that things are not as clearly delineated as I want them to be.
 In every situation, the need to seek the Lord and understand the context is paramount.
-I changed significantly over the years, and my inclinations and proclivities have shifted based on what I've learned, my experiences, and the situations and people I encountered in life.
+I changed significantly over the years, and my inclinations and proclivities have shifted based on what I've learned, my experiences, and the situations and people I encountered in life.</samp>

 <hr class='logo' />